sonic-net/SONiC/doc/fast-reboot/Fast-reboot_Flow_Improvements_HLD.md

 The new Fast-reboot design should meet the following requirments:

-- Reboot the switch into a new SONiC software version using kexec.
+- Reboot the switch into a new SONiC software version using kexec - less than 5 seconds.
-- Upgrade the FW by the new SONiC image if needed.
+- Upgrade the switch FW by the new SONiC image if needed.
-- Recover all applications state with the new image to the previous state prior the reboot.
+- Recover all application's state with the new image to the previous state prior the reboot.
 - Recover ASIC state after reset to the previous state prior the reboot.
-- Recover the Kernel state after reset to the previous state prior the reboot.
+- Recover the Kernel internal DB state after reset to the previous state prior the reboot.
 - Sync the Kernel and ASIC with changes on the network which happen during fast-reboot.
 - Control plane downtime will not exceed 90 seconds.
 - Data plane downtime will not exceed 30 seconds.